storj/docs/app/(docs)/dcs/pricing/legacy/page.md

 **Note:** When an object is downloaded, there are a number of factors that can impact the actual amount of bandwidth used:

-- Storj's file retrieval process includes requests for pieces from _more_ than the minimum number of storage nodes required.
+- Storj’s file retrieval process includes requests for pieces from _more_ than the minimum number of storage nodes required.
 While only a subset of pieces are necessary to reconstitute an object, in order to avoid potential long-tail performance lag from a single slow storage node, the Storj Platform will request retrieval from a few additional storage nodes.
 The Platform will terminate all incomplete downloads once the required quantity of pieces are successfully downloaded and the object can be completely re-encoded.
 (For more detail, review our [Product Overview](docId:2npG1YD8Y7JH9UiENkMqR#what-happens-when-you-upload).)

-- In addition, if a user terminates a download before completion, the amount of data transferred might exceed the amount of data that the customer's application receives.
+- In addition, if a user terminates a download before completion, the amount of data transferred might exceed the amount of data that the customer’s application receives.
 This may create minor discrepancies between the total size of downloaded files vs. the actual bandwidth consumed to retrieve those files.

 **Example:**